-Ideas & Tips for a New Kind of Halloween
+Ideas & Tips for a Uniquely Spook-tacular Halloween

 Go “Ghosting” – Let a friend, family member or neighbor know that you’re thinking about them with a bag of Halloween-themed goodies.
 Decorate brown or white paper bags (pumpkins and ghosts, maybe?) and fill them with homemade crafts, candy, non-food Halloween treats, and a special note that reads: “Thinking about BOO!”
 Leave it at the door or on the porch for a special surprise.

 Costume Contest – Host a neighborhood costume contest.
 Rope off a ‘judging area’ in your yard or on your porch for participants to show off their costumes and have your selected judges sit nearby to take notes so they can choose a winner after seeing all entries.
-Use SignUp’s free tool to have participants sign up for a time slot to avoid a crowd (and to supply you with their email address, in the case that they win).
-Make the prize an e-gift card to Amazon or Target that you can send via email.
+Use SignUp’s free tool to have participants sign up for a time slot to keep things moving (and to supply you with their email address, in the case that they win).
+Make the prize a gift card to a local restaurant or store.

 Costume Parade – Organize a walking costume parade with folks in your neighborhood.
 Designate a time and path so viewers can set up on their porches or lawns to watch.
 Dress up your pups and bring them along, too!

 Block Party – Weather permitting, set up game “stations” in your yard (designate a corner of the yard for a game of cornhole, set up a hula hooping station for a head-to-head competition, set up an area of tables for pumpkin carving, etc.).
-Use SignUp to help coordinate guest slots to limit the headcount at any given time.
+Use SignUp to help coordinate volunteers to run the stations.
 (Pro Tip: Use this block party checklist to prepare!)

 Halloween Scavenger Hunt – For a more independent option that still lets the kids run around the neighborhood in their costumes, give them a list of Halloween-themed things to search for, then head out for a walk around the neighborhood to admire the seasonal decorations.
 Reward them for their efforts with Halloween candy when you get home.